 - Save Your Plants: Putting compost around the base of your garden plants several times throughout the year gives them consistent nutrients in small doses.
 Too many people over fertilize using chemicals.
 This can burn your lawn and landscape plants.
 It's much better to use a kinder, gentler approach.
 Your plants will thank you!

 - Save the Planet: Using organic compost rather than artificial chemicals, you are protecting our rivers, streams, lakes and even our drinking water supply.

 - Save Money: Store-bought manufactured fertilizers cost money, which really adds up over time.
 Composting with food items and other household waste you have lying around your home and garden is free—and very satisfying for the whole family.

 Dogs are territorial and like to patrol their property.
 This frequently leads to worn grass and trampled flowers.
 A good way to combat this is to judiciously use hardscapes in the yard so dogs have a path to follow.

 Using mulch along fence lines is one solution.
-You can utilize brick pavers to to line a path to the back door, or use gravel to fill in other high traffic areas in your yard.
-This will not only help to prevent mud being tracked into your house, it creates a buffer space between the landscape and the doorway to allow your pooch to wipe his feet or allow the dirt to wear off his feet before entering the house.
+You can utilize brick pavers to line a path to the back door or use gravel to fill in other high-traffic areas in your yard.
+This will not only help to prevent mud being tracked into your house, but it also creates a buffer space between the landscape and the doorway to allow your pooch to wipe his feet or allow the dirt to wear off his feet before entering the house.

 Pieces of driftwood persuade dogs to stay away from planted areas plus make attractive edging.
 Put up temporary fencing around newly landscaped areas; when you remove the fencing, add a rock border or low fencing as a reminder to stay out.